-The first thing to do is to make an appointment with your vet.
-Ruling out other potential causes for scooting is the first step.
-Some animals may get the anal sacs emptied by scooting, grooming themselves, etc., but left untreated, a simple irritation can lead to infection, impaction, and ultimately abscessation and rupture!
-Better safe than sorry.
-Anal sac infections are very painful for the pet, and more difficult/uncomfortable/expensive to treat in later stages.
+The first thing to do when your pet is scooting is to make an appointment with your vet to rule out other potential causes.
+Some animals may get the anal sacs emptied by scooting, grooming themselves, etc., but left untreated, a simple irritation can lead to infection, impaction, and ultimately abscessation and rupture.
+Anal sac infections are very painful for the pet, and more difficult, uncomfortable, and expensive to treat in later stages.

-External expression is accomplished pushing gently on the skin over the sacs in an upward motion toward the anus, to empty the contents of the sacs (make sure to have a tissue at the ready!)
+External expression is accomplished by pushing gently on the skin over the sacs in an upward motion toward the anus, emptying the contents of the sacs.
+Make sure to have a tissue at the ready.

 Internal expression requires a latex glove and inserting an index finger just inside the anal sphincter to aid in pushing out the contents of the sac with thumb pushing on the outside of the sac.
 The pet should be properly restrained to avoid injury to the pet and the person.

-In the best case, never.
-They should take care of themselves.
-Your pet's mileage may vary, however, as some pets have recurrent problems with anal sacs not emptying properly.
-Routine emptying when not necessary is not recommended — the expression may disturb the normal balance, leading to inflammation or infection.
+Ideally, you won't have to repeat the expression as anal sacs should take care of themselves, but some pets have recurrent problems with anal sacs not emptying properly.
+Do not express your pet's anal sacs if your pet isn't displaying any symptoms of blockage.
+The expression may disturb the normal balance, leading to inflammation or infection.

 For some pets with recurring problems, surgery to remove the sacs is indicated.
 Your vet will also want to rule out possible underlying problems, such as anal sac cancer.
 Cancer is much less common than uncomplicated anal sac problems, but it's something to be aware of in persistent problem cases.

 Keeping your pet at an optimal weight will help.
 Some pets are also helped by adding some fiber to the diet to help bulk up the stools.
-Your veterinarian will be able to help you with available options for diet, too.
+Your veterinarian will be able to help you with available options for diet.